FIND RELEVANT INFORMATION ABOUT THE COOPERATION OF

 The product can be booked only in combination with an international flight.

 The offer covers all German airports in addition to the airports Basel, Salzburg, Amsterdam, Brussel and Zurich.

-The ticket to/from the airport can be used on the selected day of travel without being restricted to a specified train.
+Even after selecting a specific train during the check-in, the Rail&Fly ticket can be used flexibly on the selected day of travel on the selected route without being restricted to a specified train.